How to Ensure Overhead and Gantry Crane Safety

 The overhead and gantry are the two most common types of industrial cranes.
 The overhead crane has a movable bridge that carries a movable trolley supporting the hoisting mechanism, traveling on an overhead fixed runway structure.

-A gantry crane is very much like the overhead crane except for the fact that the bridge for carrying the trolley or trolleys is rigidly supported on two or more legs.
+A gantry crane system is very much like the overhead crane system except for the fact that the bridge for carrying the trolley or trolleys is rigidly supported on two or more legs.
 It mostly runs on fixed rails or other similar runways, usually on the ground.

 The overhead and gantry crane safety standards and operating procedures for both machines are grouped because of the similar traveling and hoisting characteristics.
+Bridge crane safety must be taken seriously in operating this equipment.

 Pre-Operation Check